folio-org/stripes-testing/README.md

 The tests are using the [nightmarejs](http://www.nightmarejs.org) browser automation library, and [mocha](https://mochajs.org) for the tests itself.

-Some tests are contained within ui-testing itself while others live in the individual UI modules and can be executed from there by ui-testing.
+Some tests are contained within ui-testing itself while others live in the individual UI modules, and can be executed from there by ui-testing.

 ## install node packages first